bsoelch/Concat/ReadMe.md

 # Concat
 Concat is a self-hosted concatenative Programing Language

 !!!
-The language is still in active development, there are frequent breaking changes use at your own risk !!!
+The language is still in early development, there are frequent breaking changes use at your own risk !!!

 <!--TODO short description of language -->